 The response to this question is that SharePoint is not the only ECM/ intelligent information management platform anymore.
 Many new players have entered the digital transformation field as the market demand for the digitisation of information and its management increased.

-From 2006 onward, SharePoint Server has been a well-known name brand of an independent solution and has been the subject of an enormous buzz.
+From 2006 onward, SharePoint Server has been a well-known name brand of an independent solution and the subject of an enormous buzz.

 SharePoint’s impressive adoption rates and the reason why it stands out in the competition is the complete ecosystem provided by Microsoft under the umbrella called Microsoft 365